Are You Drinking to Numb Your Feelings?

 I miss having a glass of good, chilled Australian chardonnay in my hand on a summer day.
 "This is living," I would murmur to myself when I indulged in this pleasure.

 When I was drunk, I was on top of the world.
 I was confident, sassy, sexy and untouchable.
-(Please note that this is an extreme contrast to how I normally felt in my day-to-day life!)
+(Please note that this is an extreme contrast to how I normally felt in my day-to-day life!
+I was drinking to numb pain.)

 Drinking, ah, how it helped to drown out my fears.
 Drinking took away my inhibitions and erased my crippling anxiety.
 Drinking took care of all the difficult emotions that I held tightly bottled up inside.
 Once I was tipsy, I felt great.
 All those emotions — well I didn’t give a damn about them anymore.